shanf-gh/100-days-of-code/README.md

 The log of my #100DaysOfCode challenge.
 Started on [August 11, 2018].

+### Day 017 August 27, 2018
+**Today's Progress**:
+Reviewed Javascript on fCC and started a mongoDB course M121 MongoDB Aggregation framework course.
+Also had to quickly learn a bit of C# while answering questions for a job application.
+Applied for a few other jobs.
+It seems there are more graduate/junior job offers getting out there at the moment, probably because the end of the academic year is closing in.

 ### Day 016 August 26, 2018
 **Today's Progress**:
 No progress today.
 Mostly worked on polishing new cover letters for dev and non-dev positions.